tarwn/lessthandot-hugo/blogs/content/posts/2012-06-12-t-sql-tuesday-31-logging.md

 	[RowCount]	int NOT NULL
 );
 ```
 Note that I am capturing both ids and names for the table and index.
 We could JOIN to get the names, but being able to run a quick one line statement to look at key information is worth the slightly higher storage cost.
-I&#8217;ve also used an integer IDENTITY column as the required clustered index for a SQL Azure database.
+I've also used an integer IDENTITY column as the required clustered index for a SQL Azure database.
 A better option would be LogTime, DatabaseId, and IndexId in the order that makes the most sense for how you intend to look at the data.

 Once we have the raw table, we need the query to capture the data: